21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 - Look up names.
 Search Google for any names mentioned in a joke.
-Jokes about Trump, Target or the Hamburger Helper are funnier when you know who or what they are.
+Jokes about Trump, Biden, Target, Presidents Day or Taylor Swift are funnier when you know who or what they are.

 - Check the dictionary for multiple word meanings.
 Some words have more than one meaning, and many jokes make use of that.